A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Methods

 \subsection{Translation Module}

-Since the translation module needs to be integrated into the TTS frontend, the inference speed of the module needs to be faster than in real-time, and the module also needs to be small enough to be deployable.
-The commonly used NMT models are based on autoregressive transformers with stacked encoders and decoders, which cannot reach the requirement of size and speed for the frontend.
-Hence, we develop our model based on a lightweight non-autoregressive model GLAT \cite{qian2020glancing}.
-As shown in Figure 2, the entire model is composed of the following 4 modules: a multibranch transformer encoder, a multibranch NAT decoder, a length predictor to decide where to stop prediction, and a translation predictor for token decoding.
-The detailed structures and tricks are mentioned in the sub-sections.
+Since the translation module needs to be integrated into the TTS frontend, it must have fast inference speed and be small enough to be deployable.
+The commonly used NMT models based on AT transformers cannot reach such requirements.
+Hence, we develop our model based on a lightweight NAT model GLAT \cite{qian2020glancing}.
+As shown in Figure 2, the entire model is composed of the following 4 modules: a multi-branch transformer encoder, a multi-branch NAT decoder, a length predictor and a translation predictor.
+The model details and proposed optimization tricks are mentioned in the sub-sections.